dmwm/T0/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Impact of the bug**
 Inform which systems get affected by this bug.
-Which agent(s)?
-Which central service(s)?

 **Describe the bug**
 A clear and concise description of what the bug is.